 Fossil fuels represent the largest sources of CO2 in the chemical industry because chemistry requires energy.
 To split naphtha into olefins and aromatics for further processing, BASF’s steam crackers need to reach a temperature of 850°C. Until now, the cracker’s furnaces have been fossil-fired, meaning they are operated with natural gas.

-If we could operate these crackers with electricity from renewable sources instead, this would reduce the CO2 emissions by 100 percent during the heating process.
+If we could operate these crackers with electricity from renewable sources instead, this would reduce the CO2 emissions by at least 90% compared to technologies commonly used today.